ErwanBarbedor/PlumeScript/readme.md

 #### Bugfix
 - Fixed an error occuring when declaring empty variable.
 - Fixed an error occurring when calling a macro declaration, causing the parameters of the sub-macro to be taken into account as arguments to the parent macro.
+- `local foo` is not anymore a text block, but a variable declaration.

 ### 0.27